Youth Photography Exchange

 The program concludes with youth developing photo stories based on core themes such as Home & Migration, Youth & Leadership, Traditions & Change, Environmental Justice, and Connection Across Distance, allowing each participant to express their experiences and identities through a creative lens.

-At the end of the program, youth will receive a certificate of completion and the opportunity to showcase their photographs in a virtual gallery.
+Participants receive a certificate of completion and the opportunity to showcase their photographs in a virtual gallery.

-Exploring Visual Storytelling
+Workshops: Exploring Visual Storytelling